 Every effort will be made by all staff to praise each and every child for their work, effort, attitudes, behaviour and achievements.
-The children must be aware of the rewards system that is in place and the consequences.
-We use our reward system to help pupils to think about their behaviour and to develop a positive attitude towards learning in school.
+The pupils must be aware of the rewards system that is in place and the consequences.
+This system is used to help pupils to think about their behaviour and to develop a positive attitude towards learning in school.
+Our academy rules should be clearly displayed in each classroom.
 Our system is flexible to take account of individual circumstances.
-The emphasis of the academy behaviour policy is on REWARD and PRAISE, which should be given whenever possible for both work and behaviour, and building intrinsic motivation for the children.
+The emphasis of the academy behaviour policy is on REWARD and PRAISE, which should be given whenever possible for both work and behaviour.

-We use: - Praise - labelled and explicit - 'I am very impressed by the hard work in lessons today', 'the friendship you showed to x was very kind'.
-We may acknowledge over and above behaviour with a gold star sticker.
-Achievement and Celebration certificates are awarded in our celebration assemblies, praise postcards are sent home to parents to inform them of success during the school day.
-Our Superstar Assemblies recognise children that have gone over and above what is expected, and involve a 'thank you' choice of a new book.
-Year Six children can earn the privilege of becoming a Super Six.
+We use: -

+Praise. - verbal praise, a smile, positive body language, stickers, reward tickets-any amount at any time, prizes. - Golden Time: up to 25 minutes weekly. -Achievement and Celebration certificates awarded in our celebration assemblies, praise postcards sent home to parents to inform them of success during the school day.
+Our Superstar Assemblies recognise children who have gone over and above what is expected.

-Rewards are never to be taken away once earned.
+Rewards are never to be taken away once earnt.